MurageKabui/PhoneDo/README.md

      adb install -r "path/PhoneDo.apk"
      ```

-3. **Restore Sampled Demo Scripts (Optional)**
+3. **Restore Sampled Demo Scripts (<b><i>Optional</i></b>)**

-    - To make the sampled scripts available for experimentation Run the following command to restore the prepared backup file:
+    - To make the sampled scripts available for experimenting with, run the following command to restore a prepared adb backup file:
         ```batch
         adb restore "path/PhoneDoExamples.ab"
         ```
-4. **Allow All App Permissions (Optional)**
+4. **Allow All App Permissions (<b><i>Optional</i></b>)**

-   If you want an uninterrupted experience, you can pregrant all of the wanted permissions, even though a script has the ability to request them at runtime.
+   If you want an uninterrupted experience, you can pregrant all of the wanted permissions, even though a script can  request any of them at runtime.

-   - Open your device's Settings.
+   - At your device's Settings,
-     Navigate to "Apps" or "Application Manager," depending on your device.
+     navigate to "Apps" or "Application Manager," depending on your device.

    - Find and select <b><i>PhoneDo</i></b> from the list of installed apps.
    - Look for the <b><i>Permissions</i></b> or <b><i>App Permissions</i></b> section.